sidwan02/gemini-cli-gemma/understand.md

 1. Look at chat_history.txt. despite having a summary it still sees status 0 and decidesit doesn't have the full information.

+1. the dircetive swapping between tool choice and tool call is a little messy. just verify that later in executor.ts

 # Litellm setup

 ```